keithagroves/The-Chain-Gang/README.md

 ###Joining The Chain Gang (warning: this will cost 0.5 XCP)
 Note: these instructions assume you know how to use counterwallet.io.

-1. In order to join the chain gang **you first must know what the current official token is**.
+1. In order to join The Chain Gang **you first must know what the current official token is**.
 For the sake of ease, we’ll call it **FOOBAR**.
 You can find the current token by running the php locally or by simply going to www.hodl.info and checking where it says Official Token at the bottom.

 2. Create an **alphabet asset**.
 The alphabet asset can be maximum of 6 characters long.
 You must issue an amount more than the **FOOBAR** in circulation.
 You can issue a maximum of 5000 additional tokens to distribute to yourself or however you please.
 You must issue at least 50 extra tokens.